Counseling

 School counselors recognize their primary obligation for confidentiality is to the student but balance that obligation with an understanding of the family or guardians’ legal and inherent rights to be the guiding voice in their children’s lives (ASCA Code of Ethics).

-The role of the school counselor in regards to confidentiality is:- To support the students right to privacy and protect confidential information received from students, the family, guardian and staff members
+- To support the students right to privacy and protect confidential information received from students, the family, guardian and staff members

 - To explain the meaning and limits of confidentiality to students in developmentally appropriate terms